If you’re cruising in an inside cabin, these tips will help you make the most of your cruise cabin space.

 12. Keep your cruise cabin smelling nice

-As much as it’s great for sleeping, to have a nice dark room, you probably want a teeny bit of light so you don’t stub your toe, or worse, if you get up at night.
+One of the best things about inside cabins is the fact that it’s dark, and great for sleeping.
+However, it is a good idea to have a little light, so you don’t stub your toe, or worse, if you get up at night.

 14. Hear the ocean